TomVickers/RPIalarm/README.md

 The Makefile explains most of what is needed to build the code.
 It currently depends on having the WiringPi lib (wiringpi.com) and the libcurl4-nss-dev package installed.
 Many items can be configured in the alarm_config file without requiring a recompile.

 You will see some places (like alarm_config) where you need to plug in your own values for pin codes, etc.  The text message notification works by utilizing a gmail account to send email messages to whatever email address you specify.
 I specify an email address connected to my phone sms account.

-A quick note on home/computer security.
-Obviously, if someone can remotely access your RPi, they can compromise the security of your alarm system.
-Think carefully before allowing access through your router to any ports on your RPI.
-I am not including details about how I remotely connect to my RPi to avoid compromising the security of my setup.